Commercial Bank of Africa Group: History

 Commercial Bank of Africa was established in 1962 in Dar es Salaam, Tanzania as a subsidiary of Swiss-based Société Financière pour les Pays d'Outre-Mer (SFOM).
-The SFOM consortium included BanqueNationale de Paris, Bank Bruxelles Lambert, Commerz Bank and Bank of America.
+The SFOM consortium included Banque Nationale de Paris, Bank Bruxelles Lambert, Commerz Bank and Bank of America.
 Branches of the bank were established in Nairobi and Mombasa, Kenya.
 Another branch was opened in Kampala, Uganda.

 In 1967, the Government of Tanzania nationalized all commercial banks in the country as part of the government's nationalization of large industries in its execution of the Arusha Declaration.
 This nationalization led the bank to move its headquarters to Nairobi.
 In 1971, the Ugandan business was sold off to Barclays Bank of Uganda.
 This was due to the then prevailing political instability in the country.

 BOA gained majority control of CBA in 1981 after BOA acquired shares held by other shareholders in the bank except for 16% that was held by local shareholders.
 Between 1984 and 1991, BOA re-organised CBA, developing and installing Bank of America's global systems and disciplines before selling its majority shares to local Kenyan investors.
 Bank of America continued to provide management to the bank via a management agreement before eventually selling the rest of its shares in 1991.
 Since then, CBA became a wholly owned Kenyan bank recognised for operational efficiency and quality service delivery.